exercism/v3/languages/elixir/exercises/concept/conditionals/.docs/after.md

 _Atoms_ are internally represented by an integer in a lookup table, which are set automatically.
 It is not possible to change this internal value.
 It is generally considered to be an [anti-pattern][anti-pattern] to dynamically create atoms from user supplied input.

 _Atoms_ are also often used to represent finite states.
-As many functions in Elixir's standard library return a _tuple_ of an atom and the result:
+As many functions in Elixir's standard library return an atom to annotate the result:

 ```elixir
 Enum.fetch([1], 0)